Blosc/blogsite/pages/blosc-in-depth.rst

 Fully Documented Format
 -----------------------

-Blosc2 is an [open and fully documented format](https://github.com/Blosc/c-blosc2/blob/main/README.rst#open-format).
-All the documentation take less than 1000 lines of text, so it is easy to understand and implement, so you are not locked-in to a proprietary (or difficult to replicate) format.
+Blosc2 is an `open and fully documented format <https://github.com/Blosc/c-blosc2/blob/main/README.rst#open-format>`_.
+All the documentation take less than 1000 lines of text, and it should be easy to understand and implement, so you are not locked-in to a proprietary (or difficult to replicate) format.

-[Blosc1 is also documented](https://github.com/Blosc/c-blosc/blob/main/README_CHUNK_FORMAT.rst), although it is kind of legacy, and all the action and development efforts are now mostly happening in Blosc2.
-So, if you are looking for a long-term solution, Blosc2 is the way to go.
+ `Blosc1 is also documented <https://github.com/Blosc/c-blosc/blob/main/README_CHUNK_FORMAT.rst>`_, although it is kind of legacy, and all the action and development efforts are now mostly happening in Blosc2.
+If you are looking for a stable and long-term solution, Blosc2 is the way to go.

 Blosc as a Meta-Compressor
 --------------------------